|

 ![]() Formic Acid |

 Formic acid (HCOOH) was initially detected in the interstellar medium in 1971 by Zuckerman et al., with a second line reported by Winnewisser and Churchwell.
-It was observed in comet Hale-Bopp and has also been found in chondritic meteorites.
-It was recently identified in several hot star-forming regions.
-Formic acid is the smallest carboxylic acid, which include a carbonyl doubly-bonded oxygen (=O) and a hydroxyl group (-OH) on the same carbon atom.
-In solution, formic acid may lose the OH proton to yield HCOO-, the formate ion.
-The name of a family of ants, Formicidae, reflects their use of formic acid in defense and as a chemical marker. |
+It has been observed in comet Hale-Bopp and has also been found in chondritic meteorites.
+It has also been identified in several hot star-forming regions.
+UPDATE (July 2018): The trans isomer of formic acid has recently been detected in the protoplanetary disk TW Hydrae by Favre et al. Formic acid is the smallest carboxylic acid, which include a carbonyl doubly-bonded oxygen (=O) and a hydroxyl group (-OH) on the same carbon atom.
+In solution, formic acid may lose the OH proton to yield HCOO–, the formate ion.
+The name of a family of ants, Formicidae, reflects their use of formic acid in defense.
+The insect-like aliens in Ender's Game are sometimes known as Formics. |

 |